 As other settlers moved into the area, more of the land was converted to agricultural uses.
 Through the efforts of the Cameron Sportman's Club and other citizens, the state acquired a 121-acre section of land in 1932.
-Named after the family who owned the land for more than a century, Wallace State Park was one of the first recreational areas in northwest Missouri.
-Much of the initial development was done through the Works Progress Administration (WPA) in the 1930s.
+Named for one of the original landowners who sold acreage to establish the park, Wallace State Park was one of the first recreational areas in northwest Missouri.
+Much of the initial development was done through the Works Progress Administration in the 1930s.

 Today, the park has a rugged terrain with forest-covered hillsides.
-White oak, black oak and northern red oak trees can be found on the ridgetops, with an understory of sumac, dogwood and redbud.
+White oak, red oak and hickory trees can be found on ridgetops, with an understory of redbud, pawpaw and black cherry.
 Stately sycamore and bur oak trees grow in the rich bottomlands along Deer Creek.
 Trout lilies, May apples, spring beauty and Dutchman's breeches cover the forest floor.
 The dense forests, old fields, streams and ponds create a diverse habitat for a wide variety of birds and other animals, such as white-tailed deer, raccoon, opossum, muskrat and squirrel.

 For visitors wishing to take in the beauty and solitude of the natural environment, trails wind through the park.
 Rocky Ford Trail follows a gentle downhill slope to Deer Creek.
 Old Quarry Trail takes visitors past an old quarry and through a small stand of Scotch and short-leaf pine.
 Skunk Hollow Trail is a shady path that follows an intermittent stream.
 For a longer walk, visitors can follow Deer Run Trail, which offers length options up to three and one-half miles through a variety of natural settings.
 Benches along all the trails not only provide a resting spot for hikers, but also an opportunity to get a closer look at the plants and animals that go unnoticed when one strides through the woods.

 Fishing is generally done from the shore of 6-acre Lake Allaman; however, small boats and electric motors are permitted.
 On summer evenings, bird watchers will enjoy watching turkey vultures soaring overhead, back to their roosting sites in the large oak trees near the lake.